karl-zylinski/karl-zylinski.github.io/content/posts/strings.md

 ```

 Within the memory of the UTF-8 string `str`, these Chinese characters use 3 bytes each.
 As the loop runs through the string, it decodes those groups of 3 bytes into proper 4 byte runes.
 > The UTF-8 decoder knows if it is processing a 1, 2, 3 or 4 byte rune.
 A few bits in each byte is dedicated to signaling if the rune continues, or if it is complete.
-In [section 11.11](#under-the-hood-manually-decoding-utf-8) I'll show how to manually decode UTF-8 by inspecting the value of each byte.
+In the next section, I'll show how to manually decode UTF-8 by inspecting the value of each byte.
 >
 > &nbsp;
 >
-> **A note for Windows users:** You may see garbage in the command prompt when printing the Chinese characters.
+> *A note for Windows users*: You may see garbage in the command prompt when printing the Chinese characters.
 In that case, try running `chcp 65001` in the command prompt, before executing the program.
 Alternatively, add `windows.SetConsoleOutputCP(.UTF8)` at the top of the `main` proc (`import "core:sys/windows`).
 This works fine on Windows 11.
 If you are on Windows 10, then you might need a better command prompt program than `cmd`.
 I recommend [ConEmu](https://conemu.github.io/), which wraps `cmd` with some nice features.
 I don't recommend PowerShell, it is buggy.

 It's important to understand that a rune, or Unicode code point, is independent of how the string is encoded.
 There are several different encodings, such as UTF-8 and UTF-16.
 Those encodings just decide how the string is stored in memory and how to turn that memory back into runes.
 The decoded value of the rune is the same, regardless of encoding.

-__...
-8 sections from full book omitted ...__

-## Under the hood: Manually decoding UTF-8
+## Manually decoding UTF-8

 Let's take a look at what the memory of a UTF-8 string looks like and how you can manually decode it into runes.
 A loop such as as `for r in str {}` does this decoding for us.
 This section will help us understand what work that loop actually does.